Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Modulation Design and Power Adaptation

 \subsection{Modulation Design With Channel Inversion}

 In this subsection, the modulation scheme is designed under the assumption of channel inversion power control.
-Given that $Q > L$, each modulation matrix $\bm{X}_k$ is subject to a rank constraint as ${\rm rank}(\bm{X}_k)\leq L$.
-To avoid the overlaps among the sequence of the constellation points, we then pose the following feasibility optimization problem to enable robust computation, subject to the norm power constraint:
+To avoid constellation overlaps as in~\eqref{eq:CompCond_multislot}, we pose the following feasibility problem to enable robust computation, subject to the norm power constraint: